Belgian Introductory Visit to France

 In the afternoon the Royal Couple visited the French National Assembly where they were received by Claude Bartolone, the President of the Chamber.
 The King and the Queen signed the Golden Book.

 Before leaving for Brussels, King Philippe and Queen Mathilde attended a reception in their honor at the Belgian Ambassy in Paris, held in the residence of the Belgian Ambassador Patrick Vercauteren Drubbel.
-Were present Belgian personalities known in Paris in the world of business and culture.Filed under Belgian Royals
+Were present Belgian personalities known in Paris in the world of business and culture.Filed under Belgium

-Tagged Belgian Installation 2013, King Philippe, President Hollande, Prime Minister Di Rupo, Queen Mathilde.
+Tagged Belgian Installation 2013, King Philippe of the Belgians, President Hollande of France, Prime Minister Di Rupo of Belgium, Queen Mathilde of the Belgians.